 We are often temporarily lost in the idea of what identity means, sometimes feeling indifferent within our circle of friends and family.
 This is because individuality can be manipulated by deviational influences such as pop culture and political ideals altering our state of consciousness and belonging over time.

 What it says in your passport or the boxes we tick on ethnic diversity surveys are now optimised to make us think of who we really are.
 Even if ethnicity were not considered before, adulthood’s relentless probing of origin through governmental administrative checks can prompt us to feel irregular.

 Formal documents can feel as though they are pigeon-holing us into a versus state and can depend on how you look at it.
 No matter the colour of your skin, you will have an identity and background, underlined even more, if like me, your skin colour is not white.

 The complexity of identity is so, that we talk about it so much, but lack answers.
 But, I feel, this is because the thread of its dominion lies in the fact we share much of the same ancestry, history and DNA.
 So much so, that humans are vertebrates which means we are either closely or distantly related to most other creatures with a spine, rendering identity a state of action, mind or being.

 We can ponder the mysteries of life, our identity and form close bonds with others who share the same.
 But to engage fully with life in the meantime opens a support system with other people who are as diverse as the rest of us.
 Many are unaware like the rest of us.
 Many also weighing the state of unspoken existential crises.

 Maybe there need not be an answer to what and why identity is so or is.
-Identity simply is something that exists out of the ether.
-Intangible and melodious.
+Identity simply is.
+Something that exists out of the ether, intangible and melodious.
 The spirit of community togetherness and cohesion that builds family and friendships.
 Asking ‘why?’ might be better than the answer.
-Because its mystery bonds us all through journeys and stories that came from them and their discoveries.
+Because its mystery bonds us through journeys and stories that came from them and their discoveries.